 Hoe around young seedlings to remove competitive weeds.
 Job’s tears ornamental grass does not need fertilizer but responds well to a mulch of organic material.

-Harvest the grass in 4 to 5 months, and thresh and dry the seeds for culinary use.
+Harvest the grass in four to five months, and thresh and dry the seeds for culinary use.
 Dried Job’s tears seeds are ground and milled into flour for use in breads and cereals.

 Job’s Tears Ornamental Grass